Government collaboration

 Leading by example

-B.C. is leading by example in carbon pricing, clean technology and low-carbon energy.
+B.C. is leading by example in clean technology and low-carbon energy.
 We’re modelling our successes for others and exporting our solutions to the world while growing economic opportunities here at home.
 Encouraging our trading partners to adopt similar policies builds global climate-action momentum and combats potential competitive issues for our businesses and industry.

 Governments elsewhere are also learning from our achievement in becoming the first carbon neutral government in North America.